What happens in the

 At a routine 36-week antenatal appointment the midwife will perform a scan to check the baby’s position using the PoCUS device, in addition to feeling (palpating) the woman’s abdomen.

-These women will then have a further conventional ultrasound scan with a sonographer or doctor, so that we can compare the findings with those from the handheld ultrasound scan.
+They will then have a further conventional ultrasound scan with a sonographer or doctor, so that we can compare the findings with those from the handheld ultrasound scan.

-• Live, singleton pregnancy
+• Live, singleton (one baby) pregnancy

 • 35+0-36+6 weeks gestation